-99% of the time, I would rather feel the relief of being debt free than own the item I’m considering.
+99% of the time, the relief of being debt free beats owning the thing you kinda want.

 2. Read a chart

 Have you ever looked at an amortization schedule?
 It’s chart that shows you month by month how much money you are paying towards your original purchase, and how much you are paying in interest.

 If you look at one for bills you owe, you’ll probably be amazed at how much interest you wind up paying by the end of your agreement.